ZhenDU-1993/ZhenDU-1993.github.io/_pages/about.md

 - Beam management in vehicular networks.
 - Radar signal processing.

-# 📖 Educations and Work Experiences
+# 📖 Educations and Working Experiences
 - *2022.09 - (now)*, School of Electronic and Information Engineering, Nanjing University of Information Science and Technology, Lecturer.
 - *2021.06-2022.05*, Department of Electrical and Electronic Engineering, Southern University of Science and Technology, Visiting Researcher.
 - *2016.9 - 2022.3*, Information and Communication Engineering, Shanghai Jiao Tong University, Ph.D.
 Degree (Under the Supervision of Prof. Yirong Wu and Prof. Zenghui Zhang).